Patrick Salvado Idringi: Philanthropy

 In 2018, he donated part of the proceeds of Man from Ombokolo 2 to Home of Hope, a home for disabled children.

 Personal life

 Salvado is married to Daphnie Frankstork with three children.
 Abigail Idringi, Aayden Idringi and Alexander Idringi Dawa is the last born.
 In June 2019, Daphine Frankstock introduced Salvado to her parents in a ceremony in Kakiri.
 In December 2020 They got married at Mbuya Catholic Church.
 The couple met when he was working for MTN Uganda and had just ventured into comedy, while she was still in high school.
+He is a member of the Roman Catholic Church in Uganda.

 Controversies

 Salvador and Alex Muhangi used to work together Diner's Club, Bukoto.
 They disagreed along the way and a feud ensued.
 Their differences seemed to have been put aside when Alex Muhangi attended Salvado's inaugural weekly comedy show, Just Comedy in 2019.
 However, their discord continued when they both organised shows that had international stars on the same day, 14 February 2020.